This article describes the Double-E Infix Expression Parsing Method.

 This method is:

 I developed this algorithm in 1978.
 The closest thing I’ve see to this is the Shunting Yard algorithm, but that is lacking significant capability.
-We might describe the Double-E algorithm as gluing two Shunting Yard algorithms together (one for each of the two states, while also capturing more parse state in the stacks).
+We might liken the Double-E algorithm as gluing two Shunting Yard algorithms together (one for each of the two states, while also capturing more parse state in the states & stacks).
+Shift-reduce parsing is more general purpose approach, though the state tables introduce complexity that isn’t needed for infix expression parsing.

 When starting the parse of an infix expression, the initial state is the unary state, and the stacks are both empty.